patyson/random-user-gen/README.md

 It includes two Sass files and two components.

 React methods demonstrated: hooks, state management, useEffect, passing props between parent and child components, REST API with Fetch.

+This completed component is one small part of a larger project still in progress.

+Please reach out to me at philip.tyson.dev for questions or more info.

+Thank you.